AcumenNations/Best_Seller_Story_Teller/master_story.md

 "Atlantis doesn't just need believers," Lysandra said.
 "It needs guardians.
 I can't do this alone."
 Professor Kalogeras cleared his throat.
 "I may not understand everything, but I know when history is unfolding before me.
-If what you're saying is true, we must document it—and protect it."
+If what you're saying is true, we must document it and protect it."
 Dr. Vassilis handed the harp back.
 "If I agree to help, I need assurances.
 The Ministry will not permit unauthorized excavations or rogue operations."
 "The Choir respects sovereignty," Lysandra said.
 "Atlantis wishes to collaborate, not dominate.
 But